-- 1.1.1 The Master of every ship is bound to ensure that watchkeeping arrangements are adequate for maintaining safe navigational and cargo watches. - 1.1.2 Under the Master's general direction, the officers of the watch are responsible for navigating the ship safely during their periods of duty, when they will be particularly concerned with avoiding collision and stranding. - 1.1.3 The Chief Engineer of every ship is bound, in consultation with the Master, to ensure that watchkeeping arrangements adequately maintain safe engineering watches. - 1.1.4 The officer in charge of the watch is the Master's representative and is primarily responsible at all times for the safe navigation of the ship and for complying with COLREGS.
+- 1.1.1 The Master of every ship is bound to ensure that watchkeeping arrangements are adequate for maintaining safe navigational watches. - 1.1.2 Under the master's general direction, the officers of the watch are responsible for navigating the ship safely during their periods of duty, when they will be particularly concerned with avoiding collision and stranding. - 1.1.3 The officer in charge of the watch is the master's representative and is primarily responsible at all times for the safe navigation of the ship and for complying with COLREGS. - 1.1.4 The chief engineer of every ship is bound, in consultation with the master, to ensure that watchkeeping arrangements adequately maintain safe engineering watches.